sherpal/BattleForFlatland/README.md

 #### Filling the `stagingBossActions` method

 The previous actions where made in "auto-pilot" mode, and could even be done automatically via an `sbt` command.
 Now is the time to begin implementing stuff for your boss specifically.

 The main goal of the `stagingBossActions` method is to setup the topology of the room.
 That is, create all the actions to put obstacles into the game.
-In the case of the Boss103, the room will have the shape of a Hexagon, with 6 triangle "pillars" placed in an inner hexagon, pointing towards the center.
+In the case of the Boss104, the room will be a simple big square to simply limit the space of the game.

 #### Seeing the staging in action